mmiguel6288code/flatnest/README.md

 [View API documentation](http://htmlpreview.github.io/?https://github.com/mmiguel6288code/flatnest/blob/master/docs/flatnest/index.html)

+This module provides:
-Provides generators to traverse nested list structures either depth-first or breadth-first.
+	1. Provides generators to traverse nested list structures either depth-first or breadth-first.

-Can extract structural information from a nested list structure into a string structure pattern which can then be used in conjunction with the flattened list to reconstruct the original nested list structure.
+	2. Extraction of structural information from a nested list structure into a string structure pattern which can then be used in conjunction with the flattened list to reconstruct the original nested list structure.

-Provides conversion between a flat index and its corresponding sequence of nested indices (and vice versa).
+	3. Conversion between a flat index and its corresponding sequence of nested indices (and vice versa).

 There are two types of patterns: depth-first search (DFS) patterns and breadth-first search (BFS) patterns.
 DFS patterns have square brackets in them and look roughly like python list literals.
 There are no commas and numbers represent the number of elements in the nested structure at that level.

 BFS patterns use the &ast; and | symbols.
 The &ast; symbol is viewed sort of like a wildcard placeholder indicating that there are a number of child nodes at a lower level present in that spot.